 Stephen Hernick is Senior Attorney in the Wildlife Law Program.
 He received a B.A. in History from Cornell University and earned his J.D. from Duke University School of Law in 2009.
 He joined Friends of Animals in May 2019, after beginning his legal career as a commercial litigator at large law firms in Boston and Cincinnati.
 Stephen has been an animal lover his whole life and is ecstatic to now be using his legal skills towards helping animals of all species.
 He spends most of his weekends outdoors pursuing his passions of mountaineering and skiing in Colorado’s majestic mountains.

-Adam Kreger is an associate attorney for the Wildlife Law Program.
+Adam Kreger is a Staff Attorney for the Wildlife Law Program.
 He became involved in animal rights in 2010, and received his J.D. from Washington University School of Law in 2019, where he founded the Animal Law Society during 1L.
 He also participated in the Environmental Law Clinic and served as a litigation intern for the Animal Legal Defense Fund.
 He is elated to be using the law to protect the environment and its inhabitants.
+Adam is licensed in California but not Colorado.
 Adam can be reached at adam.kreger(at)friendsofanimals.org.

 Bill Clark is FoA’s Senior Policy Advisor.
 He has worked with wildlife since the spring of 1959, when he successfully hand-reared an orphaned red fox he named Khrushchev.
 Her mother had been killed by a vermin hunter.
 Khruschev taught him to love Nature, and to be intolerant of abuse.
 Bill worked about 20 years as a wildlife biologist, slowly coming to realize he was merely documenting the decline of wildlife due to human abuses and greed.
 He learned that, left alone, protected Nature could usually manage herself quite well.
 That realization brought him to make a lateral shift to wildlife law enforcement.
 The biggest threat to wildlife worldwide is the persistent violation of laws already enacted to protect wildlife.
 Bill has worked as a law enforcement ranger for the Israel Nature and Parks Authority, been a delegate to every CITES CoP since 1979, flown as a patrol pilot for Kenya Wildlife Service, served as an anti-poaching technical advisor for Senegal National Parks, and as chairman of INTERPOL’s Wildlife Crimes Group.
 He has been associated with Friends of Animals since 1977.
 He holds a PhD in wildlife ecoethology and has been knighted (Ordre du Merite) by the President of Senegal.